MartinVyuga/DevUtils/README.md

 ## Installation

 Download all dll files and and copy **.dll** and **.pdb** to the VS AddinExtensions folders.

 It is located here: C:\Program Files (x86)\Microsoft Visual Studio\2017\Professional\Common7\IDE\Extensions\ezldjgl4.uep\AddinExtensions
 Path can vary.

-TODO: find out what is the path?
+TODO: find out what is the path through powershell install script?

-Restart VS
+Restart VS.

-You can also copy these files manually, but extension path will be different for different VMs. (for 8.0 local DEV VM it will be C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\agk3do44.e2i\AddinExtensions, for 8.1 local DEV VM: C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\ugjn0jrw.pfb\AddinExtensions )
+You can also copy these files manually, but extension path will be different for different VMs. (for 10.0 local DEV VM it will be C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\wn3eorov.53w\AddinExtensions)

+Don't copy to both folders as AddIn will appear twice.